 If the material you have requested is owned by Regent, we will process your request and pull the item from our stacks.
 You will be able to come and pick it up from the Circulation Desk just like any other ILL request.

 Please do not request textbooks through Interlibrary Loan.
 Interlibrary Loan cannot be used as a substitute for buying textbooks or other course required materials.
 Loan periods are rarely longer than 4 weeks and renewals are not always granted.
 Keeping a book longer than the loan period will cause your ILLiad account to be blocked, prohibiting you from requesting additional Interlibrary loan materials.
 Overdue books cause strained relationships with other providing libraries we rely on for supplemental research materials.

 You may attempt to request theses and dissertations via ILL.
 If you need help finding additional resources for your research, please contact a librarian.

 ILL books and materials can take 5 to 10 business days to arrive.

 Journal articles usually arrive within three days, but can take up to 1-2 weeks to arrive.

 Delivery time is dependent on the library sending the material, the availability of the requested material, and the accuracy of your request.

-Book items may be picked up at Regent University Library circulation desk.
-Journal articles will be made available via your ILLiad account.
+Book items may be picked up at the Circulation Desk.
+Journal articles will be made available as a PDF via your ILLiad account.

 Journal articles are yours to keep.